remix-run/remix/docs/other-api/serve.md

   }
   ```

-  This should be fine, just be aware that `cache` will be empty after file changes.
+  This should be fine, be aware that `cache` will be empty after file changes.

 - Any **module side effects** will remain in place!
 This may cause problems, but should probably be avoided anyway.